 Selfies.
 Love them or hate them, we can’t escape them.
 I love seeing faces pop up all over the web of my friends and people whose work I respect.
 What I don’t like is the word, “Selfie.”
 It just sounds ridiculous.

-On Facebook yesterday, I asked for your opinions about selfies.
-So far, we have over a hundred comments and it is still going.
+On Facebook yesterday, I asked for your opinions about selfies. we have over a hundred comments…

 My favorite comment was from George Smith, Jr-